waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 "There is nothing so practical as a good theory."
 "If you want truly to understand something, try to change it." - Kurt Lewin

+"Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful" - Herman Cain